nterprise/api-docs/data/docs/jekyll/api/niagara/oas_resource.md

     pattern: ^[a-z][0-9a-zA-Z-]+$
   meta:
     type: object
-    description: Data for the resource as a key value pair
+    description: Data for the entity as a key value pair
     additionalProperties:
       type: string
     propertyNames: